Travel & conservation company, since 1991

 The Lottery of Fire

 ‘A really hot fire stimulates germination of your large species’ seeds, like pincushions and buchus, that have been buried in the soil.
-Some might have been waiting for 50 years,’ he adds, recounting the story of a species thought extinct which suddenly re-emerged after an intensely hot fire.
-‘But your smaller seeded species, your ericas and daisies, get absolutely singed by this heat, and that is why fynbos is so bogglingly diverse: each fire is unique in the effect it has on the species.
+Some might have been waiting for 50 years,’ he adds, recounting the story of a species thought extinct that suddenly re-emerged after an intensely hot fire.
+‘But your smaller seeded species, your ericas and daisies, get absolutely singed by this heat, and that is why fynbos is so bogglingly diverse: each fire is unique in its effect on the species.
 It’s a lottery, a random process.
 You can’t predict what the fire is going to be like.
 And what happens after the fire is so important.’

 The timing of this latest fire has been perfect for many of the plants, occurring as it did just before the rainy season.
-The taller plants like proteas and leucodendrons that release seeds after the fire are favoured if the rains arrive soon.
-But if the fire had occurred in September, for example, these seeds would lie on the soil surface right through the summer where they can be scattered by wind and eaten by rodents.
+The taller plants like proteas and leucadendrons that release seeds after the fire are favoured if the rains arrive soon.
+But if the fire had occurred in September, for example, these seeds would lie on the soil surface right through the summer, where they can be scattered by wind and eaten by rodents.

 Triggered by the heat, proteas release their seeds after the fire passes. ©Simon Espley